-- a) A named link worker for every school and will be working with a cluster of schools in the area; - b) Clear contact details for the leadership team should schools wish to escalate a concern; - c) A flexible response as an issue emerges and regular meetings to discuss worries at schools' request, concerns especially focused on key areas such as school attendance, transition points, targeted family support, neglect, physical and mental health, emotional wellbeing and SEND; - d) Help schools to know the support available locally through Early Help or the community and help connect to it; - e) Help with threshold decisions, escalating concerns and connections with social care; - Provide, information, advice and guidance and help for families to access crisis support; - g) Help lead professionals, with Team Around the Family meetings, professionals' meetings, provide short intervention with children, young people and parent/carers, signposting and linking to other local partners providing support, working alongside wider educational colleagues.; and - h) Provide training on the use of Holistix.
+- a) A named link worker for every school and will be working with a cluster of schools in the area. - b) Clear contact details for the leadership team should schools wish to escalate a concern - c) A flexible response as an issue emerges and regular meetings to discuss worries at schools' request, concerns especially focused on key areas such as school attendance, transition points, targeted family support, neglect, physical and mental health, emotional wellbeing and SEND. - d) Help schools to know the support available locally through Early Help or the community and help connect to it. - e) Help with threshold decisions, escalating concerns and connections with social care. - f) Provide, information, advice and guidance and help for families to access crisis support. - g) Help lead professionals, with Team Around the Family meetings, professionals' meetings, provide short intervention with children, young people, and parent/carers, signposting and linking to other local partners providing support, working alongside wider educational colleagues.

-Targeted Family Support
+11.7 Targeted Family Support

 - 1. Early Help will support schools to identify the best way forward for children and families with slightly more complex needs, where further targeted intervention and support is required.
-Support to the schools can include providing advice and signposting to the most relevant support services and partners, supporting schools to build confidence referring to appropriate agencies. - 2.
-For children, young people and families with any of the following features, a more targeted level of support may be required, which could be led by the School, or another partner or service.
-Link workers can support schools with how to complete relevant referrals, which can include referral to the IFD with the appropriate consent from parent/carer, including: - a) Multiple complex issues that impact on the children and family stability; - b) Entrenched or inter-generational patterns of behaviour; - c) Issues that affect the whole family; - d) A history of children social care (CSC) intervention or police involvement; - e) A coordinated multiagency approach is required; - f) Risk of escalating to level 4 intervention including risk of family breakdown; - g) Adults out of work or at risk of financial exclusion and young people at risk of worklessness; - h) Children who have not been attending school regularly; - i) Parents and children involved in crime and anti-social behaviour; - j) Parents and children with a range of health problems; and/or - k) Families affected by domestic, violence and abuse.
+Support to the school can include providing advice and signposting to the most relevant support services and partners, supporting schools to build confidence referring to appropriate agencies. - 2.
+For children, young people and families featuring any of the following features then a more targeted level of support maybe required, which could be led by the school or another partner or service.
+Link workers can support schools with how to complete relevant referrals, which can include referral to the IFD with the appropriate consent from parent/carer, including: - a) Multiple complex issues that impact on the children and family stability - b) Entrenched or inter-generational patterns of behaviour - c) Issues that affect the whole family - d) A history of children social care (CSC) intervention or police involvement - e) A coordinated multiagency approach is required - f) Risk of escalating to level 4 intervention including risk of family breakdown - g) Adults out of work or at risk of financial exclusion and young people at risk of worklessness. - h) Children who have not been attending school regularly - i) Parents and children involved in crime and anti-social behaviour - j) Parents and children with a range of health problems - k) Families affected by domestic violence and abuse

-- 3. The School will work with its families, parents and carers, and share its concerns with them at the earliest opportunity, and work with the dedicated schools team link help worker in order to maximise the offer for those children who may benefit from additional support. - 4.
-The School will refer any children/young people that require targeted family support to the IFD. - 5.
-In the School, the DSL will have oversight of all children on Early Help Plans and will regularly review progress and any changes in risk.
+- 3. Our school / college will work with our families, parents and carers, share our concerns with them, work at the earliest opportunity and work with our dedicated schools team link help worker in order to maximise the offer for those children who may benefit from additional support. - 4.
+Our school will refer to the Integrated Front Door any children/young people that require targeted family support. - 5.
+In our school the Designated Safeguarding Lead will have oversight of all children on Early Help Plans and will regularly review progress and any changes in risk.

-West Sussex Safeguarding Children Partnership Continuum of Need
+11.8 West Sussex Safeguarding Children Partnership Continuum of Need

-The School will use the Threshold Guidance20 to inform its decision making and which referral pathway to take.
+Our school will use the Threshold Guidance to inform our decision making and which referral pathway to take.